 Community Spouse Exception

 If a Medicaid applicant has a spouse who still lives in the community, the application process is more complicated.
 In 2019, the maximum amount of total countable resources a spouse who remains in the community can have (called the Community Spouse Resource Allowance or CSRA) is $126,420.
-Even if the couple's assets total less than that amount, the applicant spouse's share will need to be spent down for the spouse who has entered long-term care to qualify for Medicaid.
+Even if the couple's assets total less than that amount, the applicant spouse's share will need to be spent down for the applicant spouse to qualify for Medicaid.

 For example, if the couple has $100,000 in a joint bank account, half of which is considered to belong to the applicant spouse, then $50,000 of that amount will need to be spent down until the applicant's total assets meet the Medicaid asset requirements.